isaqb-org/glossary/manuscript/1-terms-A-C.md

 A blueprint of the enterprise that provides a common understanding of the organization and is used to align strategic objectives and tactical demands.

+{#term-ca}
+### CA

+A **C**ertificate **Authority** issues digital certificates to a given subject in a [PKI](#term-pki).
+Usually there is a trust established to this authority which results in the same trust level to the issued certificates.

+An example is the widely used TLS-PKI where every browser includes the root-certificates of a defined list of CAs.
+These CAs then check the identity of a given internet domain owner and digitally sign his certificate for the use with [TLS]{#term-tls}.

+Category: Security

 {#term-cardinality}
 ### Cardinality